fallen-icarus/cardano-loans/GettingStarted.md

 The response will have all loans the borrower ever took out as well as whether they defaulted or successfully repaid it.
 The loan information returned is either the state of the loan at the time of the default or the state right after the borrower's final payment.

+### Querying a Loan's History

+The loan's event history can be queried using the `cardano-loans query loan-history` command.
+The `loan-id` field is the target loan's Loan ID.

+The response will have every action taken against that loan's Active UTxO.
+For example, you can see:
+- What payments were made, when, and for how much?
+- When was interest applied, and how many times?
+- When was the lender's address updated?

+This query can complement the borrower's credit history query.